MicrosoftDocs/security/zero-trust/integrate/identity.md

 - Integrate user provisioning
 - Integrate with key security APIs

-After this, you will find advanced integration guidance for deeper integrations on specific solutions.
+After this, you will find [advanced integration scenario](#advanced-integration-scenarios) guidance for deeper integrations on specific solutions.

 #### List your app in the Azure AD App Gallery